[Zephyr to elsewhere … her dark fur hidden in variegated shades of darkness.]

-The crowd had continue to stare down the Angers road long after the Plantagenets had disappeared.
-But now it had begun to mill and chatter.
+The crowd continued to stare down the Angers road long after the Plantagenets had disappeared.
+Eventually the crowd dissolved into chatter.

-Eleanor spoke, “I am Eleanor of Ithilǽn, third of my name, only surviving daughter of Arwen and niece of Mortain.
-King John has insulted us all.”
+The Lady spoke, “I am Alienor of Ithilǽn, third of my name, only surviving daughter of Arwen and niece of Mortain.
+King John has insulted us all.
+He is our enemy.”

-“We are a gathering of many peoples, Franks, Normans, Burgundians.
+[Heckler: “We are a gathering of many peoples, Franks, Normans, Burgundians.
 Gascons, Bretons, and Flemish.
 My own family is ruled by both Angevin and Norman law.
 The former law says that women must never lead.
 You’re a women and not a witch.
-Right?”
+Right?”]

 “Under Norman law, the Lady of a Lord who has neither brothers nor sons can lead.
 Which you all know because I have no brothers and sons, and I lead.”